Baebel43/team5capstone/Resistance Subsystem.md

 ## Subsystem Functionality

-The resistance subsystem will take a force input from the user on the exercise bike, compare it to the current resistance value, and make the appropriate change to the resistance value to keep the work done during the ride replay constant.
+The resistance subsystem will take a force input from the user on the exercise bike, compare it to the current change in work, and make the appropriate change to the current position on the trail, keeping the change in work during the ride replay comparable.
 This will be done using a force sensor which will feedback current force by user via a bluetooth transmitter to the Raspberry Pi that holds the work map.
-The actual work done will be compared to the value on the work map via code and the actuator distance will be adjusted accordingly.
+The actual work done will be compared to the value on the work map via code and the video replay will be adjusted accordingly.

 There will be two graphs.
 Force from the pedals and distance, both in respect to time.
 Work is force multiplied by distance.
 The result will will be the current work graph.
 The derivative of the current work graph in respect to time is the change in work.
 The change in work from the user will be mapped onto the change in work on the trail.
 The distance of the actuator will be changed based on the relationship between the two changes in work.
 This way, the user can go through the trail as fast as they want, and the work will remain the same.
 The user's change in work will be exponential, as magnets are nowhere near linear, whereas the change in work on the trail will be trigonometric.
 All of this will be done in the Arduino.